Traditional printing involves printing from a computer located in one of OIT's computing labs.

-As part of the Student Computing Fee charged each semester, students receive a set amount of campus cash on their Buff OneCard to use toward printing in OIT computing labs.
+As part of the Student Computing Fee charged each semester, students receive a set amount of campus cash on their Buff OneCard to use toward printing from any SPS managed printer and release station.

 Student quota is based on the amount billed to a student for the Student Computing Fee each semester.